magmide/purpose-talk/slides.md

 ```

 <!--
-back to separation logic
-*separating* conjunction
-use star, pronounced "and separately"
-must be disjoint
-even when consistent
-assertions are *disjoint*, or separate
-can't duplicate
 have to give away knowledge, or ownership
 this disjointness requirement is surprisingly powerful, it makes it so it's possible to make assertions about just one little piece of the program, knowing that if another piece of the program gives you knowledge about some piece of state, no one else can mess with that state but you!
 other more complex ideas flow from the disjointness concept, separating implication, frame rule